El Salvador's Bukele seeks 20% minimum wage hike, orders food handouts

 The current minimum wage is $300 per month and was last increased in 2017 by 15%.
 A revision to the minimum wage must be done, by law, every three years.

-El Salvador’s secretary of commerce said in a local television interview on Thursday that the pandemic prevented officials from reviewing the issue in 2020.
+El Salvador’s secretary of commerce said in a local television interview that the pandemic prevented officials from reviewing the issue in 2020.

 Bukele also ordered new food handouts under a pandemic social program, which he said could help inflation by lessening the demand for food purchases.